RobinPeensVelocity/desktop-application-for-windows/evocode/getting-started/about-evocode.md

 # About EvoCode

 EvoCode is a programming environment for algorithmic trading.
-It is an integral part of TraderEvolution.
+It is an integral part of VelocityTrader.

 Main features of EvoCode: